Zilleplus/zilleplus.github.io/index.md

 I am an belgian engineer/ engineering student see [about](about.md) to find out more about me.
 It's also interesting to check out some of [my finished projects](project.md) that i personally found interesting.

 ## What am i working on right now?
-At the moment i am working on my master thesis to finish my degree of Mathematical engineering.
+At the moment I am working on my master thesis to finish my degree of Mathematical engineering.
 The title of the thesis is: Newton-type operator splitting methods for embedded model predictive control.
-In this thesis i am implementing an algorithm in c++ to efficiently solve the optimization problem in a Non linear Model predictive controller.
+In this thesis I am implementing an algorithm in c++ to efficiently solve the optimization problem in a Non linear Model predictive controller.

 ## Side project
-In my spare time i am playing around with Openwrt on tp-link access points.
+In my spare time I am playing around with Openwrt on tp-link access points.
 I am trying to create a free-wifi access point that requires an email authentication but without a central server.
 And this while the access point has only 4MB of flash to fit everything on.

 <center>
 <a href="url"><img src="./img/TL-WA701ND-02.jpg" align="center" height="200" width="300" ></a>